infrahq/infra/docs/architecture.md

 * Secret storage for multiple Infra Engines
 * No separate product from Infra Engine - instead a "registry mode" (think Docker Engine and "swarm mode")

+## Open Questions
+* How do we proxy access to multiple back-ends?
+Hostname headers?
+How would that work for other protocols such as SSH, MySQL, PostgreSQL?
+* What if the cluster is compromised?
+How do we avoid storing root secrets in the Infra Engine?
+How could Infra Registry help with this?
+* Should we store data in a SQL database?
+Or should the proxy be "stateless"?